 - Camera, with extra batteries (optional)

-Itinerary for Climbing Mount Kenya
+Itinerary for a Mount Kenya Hike

 The following itinerary is a favorite of Evans Mwangi: "Chogoria is fantastic.
 This shows a more beautiful side of the mountain and allows us to camp in some special places.
 An absolute favorite of mine."
 Here you can find the itinerary of this trek and more information.